bobleesj/github-pages-with-docker/_posts/2024-08-31-conda-forge-distribute.md

 ## Other tips

+### Python script for conda-forge update

+I created a script called `cf_release.py`.
+You can download here and read more here [https://github.com/Billingegroup/release-scripts/pull/14](https://github.com/Billingegroup/release-scripts/pull/14).

+The script automates the process of updating a PyPI package version and its `SHA256 hash` in a `meta.yaml` file.
+Behind the scenes, it enters the feedstock repository, checks out and syncs with the upstream `main` branch, and creates a pull request (PR) from a new branch.
+Once a maintainer merges the PR, the Conda package version is automatically updated.

+Folder setup:

+1. Ensure the feedstock and release-scripts repositories are in the same folder.
+For example:
+`…/dev/<package-name>-feedstock/` and `…/dev/release-scripts/`

+Running the release script:

+1. Execute the script using its absolute path:
+`python .../dev/release-scripts/cf_release.py`
+2. The script will ask:
+    1. PyPI package name (e.g., `diffpy.pdfgui`)
+    2. Python version (e.g., `0.1.3`)

+Re-rendering the feedstock repository:

+1. If you've manually modified any parts of the feedstock folder, add a new comment to the PR: `@conda-forge-admin please rerender`.
+If not, no action is needed.

+Finally, wait for the CI tests to pass.
+Then, tag the maintainer to merge the PR.

 ### How to add a maintainer

 You may want to add a maintainer to the feedstock repository. `conda-forge` provides a GitHub bot.